Dustin Lance Black: Career

 On October 11, 2009, Black marched in the National Equality March and delivered a speech in front of the United States Capitol to an estimated crowd of 200,000 LGBT rights activists.

 In 2010, Black directed his own script Virginia, starring Jennifer Connelly.

 Also in 2010, Black narrated 8: The Mormon Proposition, a documentary about the involvement of the Church of Jesus Christ of Latter-day Saints (LDS) in California's Proposition 8.
 Black accepted the award for best documentary for 8: The Mormon Proposition at the GLAAD Media awards in San Francisco and spoke out on discrimination in the LDS Church and meeting with the church to make it more LGBT-inclusive.

 Black wrote the screenplay for J. Edgar, a biographical drama released November 11, 2011, directed by Clint Eastwood and starring Leonardo DiCaprio.

 In 2011, Black wrote the play 8, which portrays the actual events in the Hollingsworth v.
 Perry trial and the testimony which led to the overturn of California's Proposition 8.
 He created the play in response to the federal court's refusal to allow release of video recordings from the trial and to give the public a true account of what transpired in the courtroom.
 It is written and performed using original transcripts from the trial and journalist records, along with first-hand interviews of the people involved.
 8 first opened at the Eugene O'Neill Theatre in New York City on September 19, 2011, and later broadcast to a worldwide audience on YouTube from the Ebell of Los Angeles Theatre on March 3, 2012.

 The American Foundation for Equal Rights (AFER) and Broadway Impact, sponsors of 8, have released and licensed the play for readings nationwide on college campuses and in community theaters free of charge.

-Black appears as himself in the documentary film Hollywood to Dollywood (originally released in 2011).

 Black published his autobiography Mama's Boy: A Story From Our Americas in 2019.

-Paris Barclay was slated to direct Black's screenplay A Life Like Mine in 2009.
+The book was later adapted into a feature documentary by award winning documentarian Laurent Bouzereau with Amblin Entertainment and Playtone producing.
+It was distributed by HBOmax in 2022.

 From 2007 to 2011, Gus Van Sant was set to direct a film adaptation of Tom Wolfe's book The Electric Kool-Aid Acid Test, for a time working with Black.